-To actually take advantage of this theory, you need tools that can deliver real-time, root-cause analysis of applications in production without damaging performance.
+To take advantage of this theory, you need tools that can deliver real-time root-cause analysis of applications in production without damaging performance.
 That means going beyond traditional APM tools and logs.

 The cutting edge observability solutions bring flight recorder (record & replay) dynamic code analysis and deliver a 100% reproducer of code in production environments in real-time, every time.
-When it comes to delivering this capability without unacceptable impacts on performance, RevDeBug is the market leader — pairing this capability with other features like dashboards providing global software deployment heat maps rollbacks and a self-healing DevOps process that maximises visibility and minimises the impact of an error on users.
+When it comes to providing this capability without unacceptable impacts on performance, RevDeBug is the market leader.
+This capability with other features like dashboards providing global software deployment heat maps rollbacks and a self-healing DevOps process that maximizes visibility and minimizes the impact of an error on users.

 Use your tool choices to assure managers of quality outcomes

 Continuous integration means code release and updates that sometimes operate on the scale of minutes.
-Fear of releasing bad code is real.
-Hearing about such a dramatic change in release schedules can cause resistance from Dev Managers, Operations Managers and even executives.
+Fear of releasing harmful code is real.
+Hearing about such a dramatic change in release schedules can cause resistance from Dev Managers, Operations Managers, and even executives.

 DevOps is the future of application development

 There is no avoiding DevOps.
 Particularly with the increased use of cloud-native architecture (containers and serverless), the incremental innovation of DevOps is only growing in utility.
-You will either adopt DevOps now, or later.
-Like with most change, adopting early brings bigger benefits.
+You will either adopt DevOps now or later.
+Like with most change, choosing early brings more significant benefits.
 That determinism might be one of the best rhetorical tools in your arsenal.
-Don’t forget about it.
+Don't forget about it.

-Effectively explaining DevOps to management is a large part of what is needed to successfully execute a DevOps strategy.
+Adequately explaining DevOps to management is a large part of what is needed to execute a DevOps strategy successfully.
 So much of your success is getting cross-departmental cooperation.
 DevOps truly is a better solution for application development.
 Using it to improve your outcomes just requires articulating that to the right people in the right way.

 Once you get buy-in, you need to make sure that you set yourself up to succeed.
-This primarily means building a toolchain that will enable you to effectively execute fast release cycles while minimising risk.
+It primarily means building a toolchain that will enable you to execute fast release cycles while minimizing risk effectively.
 You need to take observability seriously and invest in tools that will direct your teams to root-cause error fixes fast using real-time data and actionable insights.

-With cross-departmental buy-in and the right tools for the job you will be set to let loose the agile innovation of your DevOps approach to software development.
+With cross-departmental buy-in and the right tools for the job, you will be set to let lose the agile innovation of your DevOps approach to software development.